-Uganda has a very strong culture heritage.
-Many regions in Uganda have kingdoms including Buganda, Busoga, Bunyoro and Toro.Ugandan are remarkable hospitable and hails from a diversity of rich cultures and life styles Each tribe has it’s own traditional dance ; The banyankole perform their Kitaguriro dance , the Banyoro have their Runyege , Acholi have the Bwila and Otole dances .
+Uganda has a very strong cultural heritage.
+Many regions in Uganda have kingdoms including Buganda, Busoga, Bunyoro and Toro.Ugandans are remarkablly hospitable and hail from a diversity of rich cultures and life styles Each tribe has it’s own traditional dance ; The banyankole perform their Kitagururo dance , the Banyoro have their Runyege , Acholi have the Bwora and Otole dances .
 The Alur people from the West Nile have the traditional Agwal dance ,Bagisu have the Imbalu dance during circumcission ceremonies.

 Cultural Organizations in Uganda

 Information about cultural organizations in uganda, role and contributions.
 Uganda Cultural Safaris

 Taking a tour to cultural sites and eco-tourism in Uganda.

 Culture and traditions are also expressed through a wide range of arts and Crafts made from wood ,Papyrus reeds and local materials .
 These include black smithimplements ,beaded Jewellery, wood carvings and batiks.They can be found all over the city in village bazaars, gift shops,hotels , Urban galleries and the National Theatre Craft Market.
 While on your Uganda travel or safari, consider taking on a cultural tour to the known destinations.

 The Drum being the common instrument in Africa, also dominates Uganda in symbolism to African culture.